 What is an Attic Bypass?

 An attic bypass is a hidden air way that leads from a heated area of the home into the attic.
 It’s because hot air continually rises that these bypasses can be potential problems for homeowners looking to save money on energy.
-These leaking attic bypasses can cut the efficiency of your insulation by 30 to 70 percent in some cases.
+These leaking attic bypasses can cut the efficiency of your insulation by 30% to 70% in some cases.
 That means if you’re expecting to save $500 dollars a year with you attic insulation you might only be saving $150 with an improperly sealed attic.

 Where to look for an Attic Bypass